 The effective interest rate for Kisan Vikas patra varies depending on the number of years invested in KVP at the time of purchase.
-The current interest rate is 7.8%, compounded yearly.
+The current interest rate is 6.9% p.a. for the Q2 FY 2022-23, i.e. quarter starting from 1 July 2022 to 30 September 2022, compounded yearly.
 By compounding the interest, you will receive more returns on your deposit.

-You can withdraw the amount after 118 months.
-But the lock-in period is 30 months.
+Though the account matures after 124 months, the lock-in period is 30 months.
 Encashing the scheme early is not allowed, unless in the account holder’s demise or court order.

 You can use your KVP certificate as collateral or security to avail secured loans.
 The interest rate is comparatively lesser for such loans.